Reading Time: 7 minutes

 If your hip flexors are fine you should be able to fully extend the thigh so its parallel to the floor and bend the knee to 90 degrees without the thigh rising up.
 Any difficulty with these movements indicates tight hip flexor muscles.

 For most people, the biggest cause of tightness is what we do all day long: sitting for too long is a major culprit in tightening the hip flexors.
 When you sit all day at a desk, the iliopsoas, in particular, shortens, making the flexors tight.

 Some athletes are also more prone to tightness.
 Runners use the hip flexors, especially the iliopsoas, to lift the leg up with each stride.
 This repeated shortening of the muscle isn’t compensated for by a lengthening movement.
 Runners often end up with tight hip flexors for this reason.

 Having a weak core can also be an issue that contributes to tight hip flexors.
 Because these muscles are connected to and stabilize the spine, they often take over when the core is not strong.
 This can lead to tightening and pain.

-Having tight hip flexors can cause injuries, pain, and restricted mobility, so it’s worth taking a few minutes per day to stretch them out if you have tightness.
+Having tight hip flexors can cause injuries, pain, and restricted mobility.
+So it’s worth taking a few minutes per day for a hip flexor stretch session if you have tightness.
 Here are some stretches to try, for you or your clients:

 A foam roller can be useful in stretching and loosening hip muscles.
 Get into a forearm plank position on the ground with the roller under the front of one hip.
 Let the other leg stay out to the side, off the roller.
 Roll up and down for about 30 seconds, focusing on points that feel especially tight.